 The advent of short break holidays across Northern Europe has had a significant impact on the tourist and hotel sectors of Madrid, bringing in huge numbers of foreign visitors, especially during late winter and spring.
-EasyJet holidays offer great short break deals to Madrid from the UK.

-Madrid Barajas airport is among the ten busiest in the world.
+Madrid’s Barajas airport is among the ten busiest in the world.
 The airport is connected to the city by means of a rapid link in the Madrid Metro, one of the world’s most expansive and fastest-developing systems; only London has a larger network.